-While Portland hosts a multitude of cultural fusion restaurants boasting Southern-inspired menus — including Mama San Soul Shack, Le Bistro Montage and Uchu Sushi & Fried Chicken, to name a few — the city is home to an authentic soul food scene, too.
+While Portland hosts many fusion restaurants boasting Southern-inspired menus — including Delta Cafe and Uchu Sushi & Fried Chicken, to name a few — the city is home to an authentic soul food scene, too.
 Venture into North or Northeast Portland to find plates that taste as if they were flown in from the Mississippi Delta.

 My Brother’s Crawfish

-Mardi Gras-themed restaurant My Brother’s Crawfish is somewhat hidden in a shopping plaza off Southeast 82nd Avenue; look for the white storefront simply labeled “Crawfish.”
-Inside, patrons feast on an array of Southern and seafood dishes in a casual bar environment.
-The menu is expansive, boasting all kinds of blackened fish entrees served with spicy dirty rice and cornbread.
+Mardi Gras-themed restaurant My Brother’s Crawfish is somewhat hidden in a shopping plaza off Southeast 82nd Avenue within the vibrant Jade District.
+Inside, patrons feast on Cajun seafood dishes in a casual bar environment.
+Their expansive menu boasts various blackened fish entrees served with spicy dirty rice and cornbread.
 Don’t miss the fried green tomatoes with dipping aioli and the garlic-laced crawfish étouffée served over white rice.

-The aroma of smoked meats and sweet chili sauce waft from the entrance of Miss Delta, a down-home Southern cafe on N. Mississippi Ave. that prides itself on using locally sourced ingredients and original family recipes.
+A down-home Southern café in the Mississippi neighborhood, Miss Delta prides itself on using locally sourced ingredients and original family recipes.
 Here, brunch isn’t limited to weekends so you can indulge in a Southern stack (a buttermilk biscuit with fried chicken, bacon, cheddar cheese, fried eggs and sausage gravy) or a plate of chicken fried chicken any day of the week.
-And for dinner, nothing says grandma’s home cooking like a thick slab of meatloaf book-ended by mashed potatoes and collard greens—just don’t forget to spice up your meal with a couple dashes of their house-made hot sauces, which are also available for sale at the restaurant and local grocers throughout town.
+And for dinner, nothing says grandma’s home cooking like a thick slab of meatloaf book-ended by mashed potatoes and collard greens—just don’t forget to spice up your meal with a couple of dashes of their house-made hot sauces.